 With back pain, there can be many triggers that began far before the event that started the pain.
 The back is the workhorse of the body.
-The spine, discs, muscles, nerves, and blood vessels all collectively work to hold the body upright, repair tissue and make precise, graceful body movements in the low body.
+The spine, discs, muscles, nerves, and blood vessels all collectively work to hold the body upright, repair tissue and make precise, graceful body movements in the lower body.
 If the function of one of these systems is affected, it can cause a cascade of events resulting in back pain.

-Occasionally we do see cases where traumatic events like car accidents trigger back pain, but more commonly we see back pain developing slowly due to gradual changes in other parts of the body.
+Occasionally, we do see cases where traumatic events like car accidents trigger back pain, but more commonly we see back pain developing slowly due to gradual changes in other parts of the body.
 Most often back pain comes from unexpected sources like: